BEFORE YOU BEGIN

 Step 2: Order Your Community Profile

 Additionally, your annual conference communicator or United Methodist Communications can offer in-depth reports—through a provider called MissionInsite — that feature demographic and lifestyle data.
 Many annual conferences currently subscribe to this service, and there is no added charge for United Methodist churches.
-To ask for your free report(s), contact the Research and Local Church Outreach department at [email protected] with the street address of your church.
+To ask for your free report(s), contact the Local Church Outreach department at [email protected] with the street address of your church.

 Your community profile will include: